byuflowlab/VortexLattice.jl/docs/src/examples.md

 Depth = 3
 ```

-## Steady State Analysis of a Planar Wing
+## Steady State Analysis of a Wing

 This example shows how to calculate aerodynamic coefficients and stability derivatives for a symmetric planar wing.